ZO Conference cum 123rd Chin-Lushai Conference, 2015

 Zou Cultural Dance. .
 Pic: Bruce K. Thangkhal

-On the 123rd anniversary, Mizoram Chief Minister Lal Thanhawla send a message which reads: “At the outset, I would like to highlight an intrinsic aspect concerning our identity and people.
+On the 123rd anniversary, Mizoram Chief Minister Lal Thanhawla send a message that read: “At the outset, I would like to highlight an intrinsic aspect concerning our identity and people.
 As stated in the 1892 Conference (Resolution No. 2), the British administration was yet to chart our entire territory owing to ‘difficulties of communication, of supplies, and of transport”.

 Zou Cultural Dance.
 Pic: Bruce K. Thangkhal